LukasMurdock/cse-174/01-GettingStarted.md

 Why use methods?
 To reuse code: define the code once, and use it many times.
 In this case, we apparently want to create multiple cars.

 I no longer like this example, so I’m going to rewrite it again to be a calculator.
+Because, coding makes it easy to not repeat yourself, say you don’t want to remember how to add and subtract, you can just abstract that math into a method and never have to think about it again!

 ```java
 // JavaClass.java